G8TIC/radar/PROTOCOL.md

 ### Keep-alive

-If your station receives no traffic for a second then we send a "hello" or keep-alive so that the aggregator knows you hav not gone away.
+If your station receives no traffic for a second then we send a "hello" or keep-alive so that the aggregator knows you have not gone away.

 ### Radio Statistics

-The 1090MHz radio channel local to you may contain a huhe amount of traffic that is meaningless to us inlcuding kegcacy Mode-A, Mode-C and Mode-S (short) messages.
+The 1090MHz radio channel local to you may contain a huge amount of traffic that is meaningless to us including legcacy Mode-A, Mode-C and Mode-S (short) messages.

-We count the quantity of these messages to understand how busy the radio channel is in your locality and send traffic counts every 15 minutes.
+We count the quantity of these messages to understand how busy the radio channel is in your locality and send rhese counts every 15 minutes.

 See stats.c/stats.h for more details.